 A guide to finding and making the most of this highly seasonal allium

 With the popularity of foraged food increasing in recent years, wild garlic has enjoyed a real boom.
 “Foraged foods in general are now very popular and wild garlic in particular has really taken off.
 Two of the most popular products we stock are our wild garlic pesto and wild garlic mustard,” says Noel Fitzjohn of Fitz Fine Foods.
-“While the wild plant does taste of garlic, there is a difference from the bulb garlic we are more used to so using this adds a different dimension to dishes.
-But use it lightly at first as just like the bulb, it can overpower delicate flavours.”
+“While the wild plant does taste of garlic, there is a difference from the bulb garlic we are more used to, so using it adds a different dimension to dishes.
+Use it lightly at first as just like the bulb, it can overpower delicate flavours.”

 Delicate, star-shaped flowers

-Wild garlic has long spear-shaped leaves and towards the end of the season, produces beautiful and delicate white, star-shaped flowers.
+Wild garlic has long spear-shaped leaves and towards the end of the season produces delicate, white, star-shaped flowers.
 It grows in moist soil and is usually found in woods as opposed to open fields, as it prefers the dappled shade created by trees that are not yet in leaf.
 “As a rule, the season will run from late winter to the end of spring,” Noel explains.
-“But depending on where you are in the country this can shift and of course, particularly with the unusual weather patterns we have been seeing, the seasons for any foraged produce can change from year to year.”
+“But depending on where you are in the country this can shift and, of course, particularly with the unusual weather patterns we have been seeing recently, the seasons for any foraged produce can change from year to year”—happily for us, this year it’s arrived especially early and can also be found at several of Borough’s greengrocers, including Ted’s Veg and Turnips, right now.

 Once you have your leaves, they are very versatile.
-“They will work in most things you would use garlic,” Noel says.
-More than one Borough Market chef has made use of this spring bounty: a quick look at the website throws up the likes of goat cutlets with wild garlic, spring onions and couscous; Hayden Groves’ linguine with wild garlic pesto; Angela Clutton’s brown shrimp and wild garlic butter new potatoes; and Rosie Birkett’s wild garlic gnocchi, asparagus and chicken broth, among others—all the inspiration you need to try this wonderful foraged food.
+“They will work in most things for which you would use garlic,” Noel says.
+More than one Borough Market chef has made use of this spring bounty: a quick look at the website throws up the likes of Hayden Groves’ linguine with wild garlic pesto; Ed Smith’s wild garlic frittata; and, for when the asparagus season gets going, Rosie Birkett’s wild garlic gnocchi, asparagus and chicken broth, among others—all the inspiration you need to try this wonderful foraged food.